cvolant/songs/readme.md

-# Boilerplate Meteor Project
+# Notes App with Meteor and React

-This includes a basic react and auth setup.